 - Everything Else You Need to Know about Insurance Leads

 What Are Insurance Leads?

-An insurance prospect can be described as a person who shows a general interest in a service insurance agents provide.
-Insurance leads are potential clients, people who’ve requested quotes about specific insurance products.
+An insurance prospect can be described as someone who shows a general interest in a service insurance agents provide.
+Insurance leads are potential clients who’ve requested quotes about specific insurance products.

 However, expressing interest isn’t enough for a person to be considered an insurance lead.
 Agents need to know a certain amount of information about the person, such as their name, contact information, type of insurance they want to get, etc.

 If we want to make a broad distinction, we can say that there are two types of insurance leads:

 - Cold insurance lead: a person (or company) still unaware of the need for a certain type of insurance.